At Kells Lane we strive to ensure all children will achieve!

-We have spent a lot of time looking at the way we teach Maths to create an inclusive curriculum with well thought out steps to guarantee children fully understand the learning behind each mathematical concept.
+We have spent a lot of time looking at the way we teach Maths to create an inclusive curriculum, with well thought out steps to guarantee children fully understand the learning behind each mathematical concept.
 Practical and visual resources are a key component of our teaching.

 Our School Partnership

-Giving the children the freedom to explore concepts through physical manipulation, allows them time to experiment and investigate, therefore building confidence and the use of mathematical language.
+These give children the freedom to explore concepts through physical manipulation, allows them time to experiment and investigate, therefore building confidence and the use of mathematical language.

 As the children’s understanding grows, they can move on to the abstract problems (using numbers and formula).
 They are able to see how numbers are represented and how a formula works as they have already spent the time exploring the concept.